 All I want for my daughter – and all girls – is choice.
 If your daughter loves pink and princesses, then she is well served by the market.
 But my Star Wars loving little girl and her fellow fangirls usually have to rely on what’s in the boy’s aisle, and many will feel uncomfortable about this as they grow older.
 I’ve already had older girls and boys ask me with disbelief whether my daughter really does love Star Wars when they see her running around the playground in her Star Wars gear.
 Well, she absolutely does.

-The new Star Wars movie is only a few months away, with a film a year to follow after that.
-There are additional comic books, novels, and cartoons.
-The merchandise tsunami has already begun.
-The new saga is about to be embraced by a brand new generation of fans, including my daughter.
-When I was a kid, one of the biggest Star Wars fans I knew was a girl who lived around the corner.
+When I was a kid, one of the biggest Star Wars fan I knew was a girl who lived around the corner.
 Somehow, in the ensuing decades, it became redefined as a boys only brand.

 A high street retailer like Next selling Star Wars clothes for girls – even ones with pink and sparkles – gives me a new hope that such an attitude will be a thing of the past for Star Wars fangirls in the future.

-What do you think?
+What do you think about Star Wars clothes for girls?
 Is Star Wars for boys only?
 Do you know any girls who love it too?
 Please share your opinion below, or on Facebook.

 Well, this just dropped – the Star Wars: The Force Awakens – Comic-Con 2015 Reel.